smucclaw/lam4/README.md

   * [TODO] plug into visualizations / a diagrammatic UI that'll help with understanding the data model
   * [MAYBE] along with a GUI for editing or crafting a data model from scratch?

+## Things to think about

+### Using automated reasoning to help simplifying statues / legalese, via checking equivalences

+An example of a convoluted piece of regulation: the US Tax Code, in particular I.R.C. § 163, which is about the deductibility of interest.

+Quote from "Constituencies and Control in Statuory Drafting":

+> That statute states a broad general rule: “[t]here shall be allowed as a deduction all interest paid or accrued within the taxable year on indebtedness.”56 But, much farther down in the statute, it creates a large exception: § 163(h)(1) states that “personal interest” is not deductible, thereby excepting personal interest from the ambit of the general rule.
+Making matters more complicated, § 163(h)(2) then creates an exception to that exception: It defines “personal interest” to exclude certain items including, significantly, “qualified residence interest."
+This is the basis for the home mortgage interest deduction.

+> The entire disallowance of personal interest in §163(h) threatens to swallow the broad general rule in § 163(a) that all interest is deductible, and in fact substantially changes the principle stated in the general rule to the point where one wonders why the broad general rule was necessary.
+Moreover, the exception to the exception in § 163(h)(2) buries the intricate and important rules allowing home mortgage interest deductions deep within the statute

+> The statute could, alternatively, be written using a much narrower rule that is circumscribed using a defined term, while achieving the same substantive outcome.
+For example:

+> **Narrow Rule**: Approved Business Interest and Approved Personal Interest are deductible.

+> **Defined Term 1**: Approved Business Interest includes ___.

+> **Defined Term 2:** Approved Personal Interest includes ___.

+> In short, rather than stating a broad general rule that all interest is deductible followed by large exceptions, the statute could have articulated a narrower rule stating that only certain “approved interest” is deductible, and then could have defined that term.

+IDEA: Having a way to automatedly checking the logical (or 'practical / outcome') equivalence of these two formulations would presumbly be helpful, as it was with Forge.
+We should try to support that.

 ## Inspiration / further reading

 ### On keeping the underlying language grammar relatively constrained, but still understandable to non-professional-programmers via UI/UX